NateEag/nateeag.com/pages/writing/poetry/index.md

 Occasionally [writing software](/writing/poetry/cordova.html) puts me in the mood as well.
 Sometimes it's a [dark mood, though, with no comedy in it](/writing/poetry/job-destroyers.html).

+[Pure silliness](/writing/poetry/happy-new-year.html) has a definite place in my world, too.